FSU ALERT Emergency Notification & Warning System

 Q: What is FSU ALERT?

 FSU ALERT is the official emergency notification and warning system of Florida State University.
 In the event of a situation or condition, occurring or imminent, that poses an immediate threat to the health, safety, or general welfare of students, faculty, staff or visitors to the university, an FSU ALERT will be issued.
 The FSU ALERT emergency notification system uses multiple methods for disseminating emergency information.
 Learn everything you need to know about the FSU ALERT system by visiting: FSU ALERT Emergency Notification & Warning System.

-Q Can I opt-out from FSU ALERTS SMS/Text Messages?
+Q Can I opt-out from FSU ALERT SMS/Text Messages?

 Q: Is it possible to opt-out of FSU ALERT Emails?